mmatthews/gitbook_drupal/README.md

 Based off of https://www.drupal.org/project/git_book

-YAML support should now be bakedin
+YAML support should now be baked in.